Welcome to our School Clubs Page.

 International Food Evening

-Over recent years, The Bellbird has welcomed children and their families from many countries across the world so that at the moment there are 18 countries represented in our school!
+Over recent years, The Bellbird has welcomed children and their families from many countries across the world.

 It was decided to share this rich wealth of culture and experience with all of the children and families at The Bellbird and so an International Food Evening was born!